ElRoulioKFC/miniature-garbanzo/codeLibrary/operational/docker/command.md

 6. `docker stats`: Use this command to monitor the resource usage of your running containers.
 It provides real-time information about CPU, memory, and network usage, helping you identify resource-intensive containers.

-7. `docker volume rm $(docker volume ls -q)` : This command remove all volumes.
+7. `docker volume rm $(docker volume ls -q)`: This command removes all volumes. **Warning**: This will delete all Docker volumes, which may result in data loss.

-8. `docker rm $(docker ps -a -q)`: This command remove all images.
+8. `docker rm $(docker ps -a -q)`: This command removes all stopped containers. **Warning**: This will delete all stopped containers.

-9. `docker stop $(docker ps -aq)`: This command stop every runing container.
+9. `docker stop $(docker ps -aq)`: This command stops all running containers.

+10. `docker network ls`: This command lists all the Docker networks on your system.
+It helps you manage and troubleshoot network configurations by providing an overview of existing networks.

-Remember to refer to the Docker documentation for more details on each command.
+Remember to refer to the Docker documentation for more details on each command.volume ls -q)` : This command remove all volumes.